-“Waste-to-energy programs offer a comprehensive approach to achieving many sustainability goals,” said Paul Street, Director for Sustainable Solutions, Black & Veatch.
+“Waste-to-energy programs offer a comprehensive approach to achieving many sustainability goals,” said Peter Hughes, Business Development Director, Black & Veatch Europe.
 “This is important, especially in light of increasingly stringent regulatory requirements governing emissions and water quality in many regions of the world, and public demand for greater utilization of resources.”

 However, challenges to the technology, particularly in the area of capital investment costs, must be overcome to drive widespread adoption of the practice.
 Though the economics of waste-to-energy projects vary by region, all operators must address their most critical sustainability issue – economic sustainability.

 In 2010, the United Kingdom passed legislation increasing the landfill tax £8 per ton each April through 2014, doubling the fee to £80 per year.
 Further, the EU Landfill Directive requires member states to cut the amount of biodegradable municipal waste they send to landfills to 50 percent of 1995 levels by 2013 and 35 percent by 2020.

 “Given significant economic and regulatory pressure to more effectively manage resources, and the billions of pound/sterling potentially lost through inefficiency each year, projects like United Utilities new sludge treatment scheme at Davyhulme Wastewater Treatment Works in Manchester, England, can play a beneficial role in achieving these targets,” added Hughes.